Galatoire's Oysters Rockefeller Recipe

 Pour enough rock salt into 12 eight-inch cake pans to cover bottoms.
 Arrange six oysters in their half shells in each pan.

 To serve, line each of six dinner plates with cloth napkins that have been folded into neat squares.
 Nestle pans of oysters into folded napkins.
 Garnish with lemon wedges.
-Serve at once.
+Serve the Oysters Rockefeller immediately.
 Serves six.

 * If Herbsaint is unavailable, Pernod may be substituted.